imaginamundo/default-workspace/README.md

 # Imagina Mundo default workspace
 Created to use vanilla Javascript with ES6 and Sass.

-Using Webpack to make ES6 compatible with current browsers and Gulp to compile CSS files.
+Using Webpack to make ES6 compatible with current browsers and node-sass to compile CSS files.

 ## Commands
 `yarn build` or `npm run build`: Build static assets;